MicrosoftDocs/power-platform/power-platform/guidance/white-papers/managed-environment-activation.md

 Organizations often configure the IP firewall to allow connections from office premises and restrict connections coming from outside.
 The best practice is to use it together with conditional access to avoid inconsistent policies and dependencies.

 > [!TIP]
 > If you misconfigure these policies, you might need to request assistance from Microsoft Support.
-You might limit access in Power Apps from users outside of the allowed IPs and limit Power Automate actions that have been previously allowed.<!-- EDITOR'S NOTE: This isn't super-clear.
-Under what circumstances might readers need to get help from Microsoft?
-When you say "You might..." are you giving this as a reason to ask for help or suggesting something readers might want to do? -->
+You might limit access in Power Apps from users outside of the allowed IPs and limit Power Automate actions that have been previously allowed.

 ### IP cookie binding (block cookie replay attacks)